ms/buildtogether.tech/src/process.md

     versa [% b Fucci2017 %].

 [% i "continuous integration" %]Continuous integration[% /i %].
-:   As discussed in <a section="tooling"/>), building the software and running
+:   As discussed in [% x tooling %]), building the software and running
     tests every time someone creates a pull request or commits to the main branch gives the whole team feedback about what state the software is in.
     This is particularly important when other people or pairs are working on it: